-Hosting companies only thinking of their business but not yours.
+Hosting companies only think of their business but not yours.
 This naturally causes much more frequent and longer server downtimes than a premium hosting.

 Google wants to track everything and does it almost perfectly. %75 of internet browsing goes through the Google Chrome browser.

-Maybe someone who doesn’t want to share information with Google.
-Ranking on Google requires being transparent to Google with what you are doing.
+Maybe someone who doesn't want to share information with Google.
+Ranking on Google requires being transparent to Google with your website.

-Unless you have another reason, it is the best use: .com, .net, .org domain extensions.
+Unless you have another reason, it is the best to use: .com, .net, .org domain extensions.

-It is a very bad idea to have a website targets global ranking but use a .ru domain extension.
+It is a very bad idea to have a website targeting global ranking but picking a domain with a .ru extension.
 Local domain extensions may give a little boost if you target that specific country.